Colocasia Black Magic: Black Elephant Ear Plant

 It also makes for an outstanding specimen when used as an ornamental in a shallow pool or as one of the pond plants.

 These tropical plants make an interesting display.
-Try planting in a watering trough with 6″ inches of standing water.
-Keep the trough slightly buried, surrounded by small landscaping stone.
+Try planting black magic elephant ear plant in a watering trough with 6″ inches of standing water.
+Keep the trough slightly buried, surrounded by small landscaping stones.

-In locations like St. Louis known to for hot summers, Black Colocasia plants do best in partial shade, particularly afternoon shade.
-There it soon showcases it’s dark giant leaves.
+In locations like St. Louis, known for hot summers, Black Colocasia plants do best in partial shade, particularly afternoon shade.
+There, it soon showcases its dark giant leaves.

-As translucence-light passes through the leaves, the plants create an almost radiant glow.
+As translucence light passes through the leaves, the black magic plant creates an almost radiant glow.
 Visual delight is their primary “duty,” not the lily-like flowers.

 colocasia black magic in the landscapePin